1871fotc/fotc/docs/walks/jewish-trail.md

 ???
 Example "Directions"

-    The third grave after the SHEMOTH grave and in the rear row is that of...
+    The third grave after the SHEMOTH grave and in the rear row is that of…

     ![](../assets/e-s-meyers.jpg){ width="20%" }